blue dumpster truck

 Thankfully, some of that waste is converted to energy at waste-to-energy facilities and used for local power grids.
 The process is carried out during the period between the collection of garbage and bringing it to its ultimate resting place at a landfill.
 By the time garbage has been laid to rest, it’s often radically transformed through methods such as incineration, which reduces the bulk and makes it easier to bury, all the while generating energy in the process.

-Where Does Garbage Go at the Transfer Station?
+What Happens at the Transfer Station?

 A transfer station serves as the temporary holding ground for trash collected by area trucks on local garbage pickup routes.
 At transfer stations, waste, as well as recyclable materials, are accepted.
 Here’s how it works: